 The Student Opportunities for Academic Achievement Through Research (SOAR) program is sponsored by the Office of the Associate Dean for Research and Graduate Education and allows USC SOM medical students to conduct research under the direction of an established scientist.

-This is a full-time research internship provided by basic science and clinical faculty which constitutes an important element of a well-rounded medical education.
+This is a full-time research experience provided by basic science and clinical faculty which constitutes an important element of a well-rounded medical education.
 Students will learn how basic research integrates with clinical practice, moving science from “bench-to-bedside”.
 SOAR Interns work closely with a faculty mentor in a research area aligned with their professional interest.
 The program provides an opportunity for students to get involved in a research project to which they can make a positive contribution.

 - Applicants must be enrolled at USC SOM and completing their first year of medical school.